 American Fidelity is the district's provider for both disability and flexible care plans.
-Michael Whittingham is our contact: Phone: 1-800-662-1113
+Michael Whittingham is our contact and he can be reached at 1-916-405-8156 or email at mike.whittingham@americanfidelity.com.

 STATE RETIREMENT PLANS

 The District has a retirement program to assist you in your post-employment years.
 Two state retirement plans are in effect for District employees: the California Public Employees' Retirement System (CalPERS) for classified personnel and the California State Teachers' Retirement System (CalSTRS) for certificated personnel.
 As specified in California's Education Code, membership in and contributions to one of these two retirement systems is mandatory for most District employees.
 The District also contributes to the retirement systems on behalf of participating staff.